Breast malformation

 Asymmetry

-A breast asymmetry is considered by the social security as pathological if it requires a compensation of one cup or more in the bra.
-Breast asymmetry is most often congenital but can also result from the aftermath of an infection, surgery or even breastfeeding.
-In moderate cases, lipofilling is not recommended; in more marked cases, lipofilling is combined with the placement of a breast implant.
-Sometimes, one of the two breasts is hypertrophied and drooping.
-In this case, we perform a breast reduction surgery with T-shaped scars.
+Breast asymmetry is considered pathological by the French social security system if it requires compensation of one cup or more in the bra.
+Breast asymmetry is most often congenital, but can also result from the after-effects of infection, surgery or even breast-feeding.
+In moderate cases, lipofilling is preferred, while in more pronounced cases, lipofilling is combined with the insertion of a breast implant.
+Sometimes, one of the two breasts is enlarged and drooping.
+In this case, we perform breast reduction surgery with T-shaped scars.

 Invaginated nipple

-An invaginated nipple is a common condition that appears to be benign but has a very important functional or psychological impact.
+An invaginated nipple is a common condition, apparently benign, but which has a very significant functional or psychological impact.

-Medical treatments are available but are quite restrictive.
-A simple surgical treatment can effectively solve this problem.
+Medical treatments are available, but are fairly restrictive.
+A simple surgical treatment can effectively resolve the problem.

-An invaginated nipple is defined by the nipple turning inwards into the areola.
-This condition can be reversible or permanent.
+An invaginated nipple is defined by the nipple turning inside out, deep inside the areola.
+This condition may be reversible or permanent.
 This unsightly condition can be painful and prevent breastfeeding.
-The absence of a nipple can have an important impact on body image and sexual life.
+The absence of a nipple can have a major impact on body image and sex life.

 There are many causes.
-They include hypertrophy of the smooth muscle fibers of the areola as well as retraction of the fibrous partitions that surround the galactophores (ducts that bring milk to the nipple).
+They include hypertrophy of the areola's smooth muscle fibers, and retraction of the fibrous partitions surrounding the galactophores (ducts bringing milk to the nipple).

-Medical treatment by suction is available.
-The Philips Niplette® system gently promotes nipple eversion, especially during breastfeeding.
-If there is significant hypertrophy of the smooth muscle fibers of the areola, we combine this with a subcutaneous injection of botulinum toxin or Botox.
+Medical suction treatment is available.
+The Philips Niplette® system gently encourages nipple eversion, particularly during breastfeeding.
+If there is significant hypertrophy of the areola's smooth muscle fibers, we combine this with a subcutaneous injection of botulinum toxin or Botox.

-However, stopping its use often leads to recurrences.
+However, discontinuing its use often leads to recurrence.

 There are 2 main types of surgical techniques:

-• A flapless technique: the nipple is disinvaginated, then incised in its center.
-The fibrous trabeculae are incised on each side, then the gland is re-adjoined to support the nipple.
-This is a simple technique, without scars but with a 10% risk of recurrence.
-Breastfeeding is impossible after this surgery.
+A flapless technique: the nipple is deinvaginated, then the fibrous trabeculae are incised on either side under the skin, and the gland re-adosed to support the nipple.
+This is a simple, scar-free technique, but it carries a 10% risk of recurrence.
+Breast-feeding is not possible after this surgery.

 The procedure can be performed under local anesthesia with sedation (neuroleptanalgesia).
 It can be performed as an outpatient surgery, or even in the office under pure local anesthesia.